craffael/lehrfempp/doc/doxygen/pages/quick_reference_bc.md

 [TOC]

+> [!caution]
+> The contents of this page is discussed in [Lecture Document](https://www.sam.math.ethz.ch/~grsam/NUMPDEFL/NUMPDE.pdf) @lref{sec:essbdc}.
+Please read before using quick reference.

+## Overview

 LehrFEM++ provides a number of convenient functions to work with essential boundary conditions.
-More information can be found in the [Lecture Document](https://www.sam.math.ethz.ch/~grsam/NUMPDEFL/NUMPDE.pdf) @lref{sec:essbdc}.

-To fix degrees of freedom on the boundary we can use the functions lf::assemble::FixFlaggedSolutionComponents or lf::assemble::FixFlaggedSolutionCompAlt (see also [Quick Reference Assembly](./quick_reference_assembly.md)).
+To fix degrees of freedom on the boundary we can use the functions `lf::assemble::FixFlaggedSolutionComponents` or `lf::assemble::FixFlaggedSolutionCompAlt` (see also [Quick Reference Assembly](./quick_reference_assembly.md)).
 Both functions takes a function as an argument that returns a pair of a boolean and a double: `std::pair<bool, double> selector(unsigned int dof_idx)`.
 The selector function returns whether the dof is to be fixed and if so, the value it should be fixed to.

-We get the boundary flags as a [MeshDataSet](./quick_reference_mesh.html#mesh_data_sets) using:
+We can get the boundary flags as a [MeshDataSet](./quick_reference_mesh.html#mesh_data_sets) using:

 ```cpp
 auto bd_flags = lf::mesh::utils::flagEntitiesOnBoundary(dofh.Mesh(), 2);